 In fact, a 2009 study by the University of Exeter discovered that squirrels quickly learn to steal from each other in order to survive.

-General insurance household underwriter Jacqui Carter recalls a recent claim she received, which even made the news.
+One of our general insurance household underwriters recalls a recent claim she received, which even made the news.

 'The car then crashed into the dining room window before spinning round, destroying the porch and then catching fire!
 Thankfully, the driver and passenger escaped with just minor injuries, and no one in the house was hurt.
 It even made BBC News.

-'Of course,' says Jacqui, 'we weren't insuring the car that hit the house - just the house.
+'Of course, we weren't insuring the car that hit the house - just the house.
 We were able to uphold the claim.'

-Unbelievably, Nicole's claim wasn't the only animal related incident.
-David Vincent, travel and pet underwriting manager, also received a customer claim after yet another squirrel had caused a nuisance.
+Unbelievably, Our travel and pet underwriting manager, also received a customer claim after yet another squirrel had caused a nuisance.

 'There was some contention as to whether an African squirrel would be regarded as vermin and therefore fall within an exclusion under the policy, but after deliberation we agreed to cover the claim.'